 Flash forward to today, going on a year and half living on island, and I now find myself in plenty of situations where I actually have to remind myself that this IS the real world.

-Which leads me to wonder: why is it that establishing life on a rock instead of in a city makes it feel like we’re all playing the classic childhood game of make believe?
+Which leads me to wonder: what is it about establishing life on a rock instead of in a city that makes it feel like we’re all playing the classic childhood game of make believe?

 I’ve thought long and hard about why we fall into this mindset and here are some of my theories…